-For the objective evaluation of our model's performance, we utilize the Log-Spectral Distance (LSD) metric~\cite{gray1976distance}.
-Let \(S\) and \(\tilde{S}\) denote the magnitude spectrograms of the ground-truth and the generated speech signals, respectively.
-The LSD is defined as follows:
+Model performance was quantitatively assessed using Log-Spectral Distance (LSD)~\cite{gray1976distance}.
+Let \(S\) and \(\tilde{S}\) denote the magnitude spectrograms of the ground-truth and synthesized speech signals, respectively.
+The LSD is defined as:

-where $T$ and $F$ denote the numbers of time frames and frequency bins, respectively, and $\log_{10}(\cdot)$ is the base-10 logarithm.
-LSD is a frequency-domain metric that quantifies the logarithmic distance between two magnitude spectra, reported in dB.
-A lower LSD value indicates a higher perceptual similarity between the two signals, where an LSD of 0~dB signifies that the spectra are identical.
-The comparative results against baseline systems (WSRGlow~\cite{kim2021wsrglow}, NVSR~\cite{liu2022nvsr}, Wave-U-Mamba~\cite{lee2025waveumambaendtoendframeworkhighquality}, and mdctGAN~\cite{gantt2022mdctgan}) are illustrated in Table~\ref{tab:lsd_results_compact}.
+where $T$ and $F$ represent the number of time frames and frequency bins, respectively.
+As a frequency-domain metric, LSD quantifies the logarithmic divergence between spectra in decibels (dB).
+Lower LSD values reflect superior perceptual fidelity, with a value of zero signifying identical spectral profiles.
+Comparative results against baseline systems, including WSRGlow~\cite{kim2021wsrglow}, NVSR~\cite{liu2022nvsr}, Wave-U-Mamba~\cite{lee2025waveumambaendtoendframeworkhighquality}, and mdctGAN~\cite{gantt2022mdctgan}, are summarized in Table~\ref{tab:lsd_results_compact}.

-For subjective evaluation, we additionally conduct an ABX listening test: in each trial, listeners are presented with two system outputs (A/B) and a reference X, and asked which of A or B is closer to X. This concise protocol compares perceptual similarity under a shared reference with minimal instruction overhead; aggregated preferences are reported in Figure~\ref{fig:abx}.
+For subjective evaluation, we conducted an ABX listening test.
+In each trial, listeners were presented with two system outputs (A and B) alongside a reference (X) and tasked with identifying which sample exhibited higher similarity to the reference.
+This streamlined protocol facilitates a direct comparison of perceptual quality while minimizing participant fatigue; aggregated preference scores are reported in Figure~\ref{fig:abx}.